Constructible polygon

 In mathematics, a constructible polygon is a regular polygon that can be constructed with compass and straightedge.
 For example, a regular pentagon is constructible with compass and straightedge while a regular heptagon is not.
 There are infinitely many constructible polygons, but only 31 with an odd number of sides are known.

 Conditions for constructibility

 Some regular polygons are easy to construct with compass and straightedge; others are not.
 The ancient Greek mathematicians knew how to construct a regular polygon with 3, 4, or 5 sides, and they knew how to construct a regular polygon with double the number of sides of a given regular polygon.
 This led to the question being posed: is it possible to construct all regular polygons with compass and straightedge?
 If not, which n-gons (that is, polygons with n edges) are constructible and which are not?

 Carl Friedrich Gauss proved the constructibility of the regular 17-gon in 1796.
 Five years later, he developed the theory of Gaussian periods in his Disquisitiones Arithmeticae.
 This theory allowed him to formulate a sufficient condition for the constructibility of regular polygons.
 Gauss stated without proof that this condition was also necessary, but never published his proof.
-A full proof of necessity was given by Pierre Wantzel in 1837.
-The result is known as the Gauss–Wantzel theorem: